Combinatorics of Hurwitz degenerations and tropical realizability: Introduction

 And third, the non-constructive aspect of our genus $2$ results -- the fact that lengths have to be ``very long'' -- seems to provide a useful conclusion that is relatively cheap to prove.
 It uses the structure of compactified tropicalizations to deduce the existence of points in the interior of the moduli space by constructing points at infinity in the combinatorial picture.

-We end with a word about applications.
+We conclude with a word about applications.
 The present results in genus $2$ can be leveraged, using the genus induction of~\cite{JR17}, to prove regeneration theorems for linear series on tropical curves, and we believe this should have applications in Brill--Noether theory.
 In particular, one can hope to use this to understand the codimension of the Brill--Noether locus when the Brill--Noether number is negative~\cite{JR17,Pfl23}.

 We expect other applications, for example, to the study of fixed complex structure enumerative geometry in genus $2$, following~\cite{LR15,Z03}.
-In a different direction, Hicks has shown that realizability of tropical curves has a surprising link, via mirror symmetry, to the construction of Floer theoretically unobstructed Lagrangian submanifolds in the torus~\cite{Hicks22}.
-For this link to Lagrangian geometry, it is important that the tropical curves are embedded, so the dimensional reduction in Section~\ref{sec: bootstrap} is crucial.
+In a different direction, Hicks has shown that the realizability of tropical curves has a surprising link, via mirror symmetry, to the construction of Floer theoretically unobstructed Lagrangian submanifolds in the torus~\cite{Hicks22}.
+For this link to Lagrangian geometry, it is important that the tropical curves are embedded, or at least immersed.
+Interestingly, this makes the dimensional reduction in Section~\ref{sec: bootstrap} something on the algebraic side that might not be available on the mirror.